ylascombe/portchecker/README.md

 __analysis_id__: ID that identify the analysis number (agents have no valid solution to determine which is the current test session ID)

+_others settings__ : All constant defined in `conf/constants.go` can be overriden by and Environment variable with the same name.

 # Requirements
 - database